alexyorke/beginning-ci-cd-book/src/chapters/Introduction.md

 Many developers and organizations embark on their journey with Continuous Integration and Continuous Deployment (CI/CD) full of optimism, yet the real-life experiences of countless developers reveal that the path to mastering CI/CD is fraught with complications, unexpected setbacks, and sometimes overwhelming obstacles.
 As we strip away the buzz and the lofty claims about CI/CD revolutionizing development, we often find developers entangled in tedious manual setups, scrambling to manage breakdowns in production, hindered by team silos, and grappling with complex, fragile systems.

+> **Note:** This book is currently in beta.
+As such, you may encounter content that is still being refined, sections that are being reorganized, or explanations that will be expanded in future updates.
+We welcome your feedback as we continue to improve and develop this resource.

 This book is an endeavor to peel back the layers of CI/CD, moving beyond mere automation and frequent code merging.
 We aim to guide you through the intricacies of what CI/CD truly entails and how to implement it effectively using GitHub Actions as a practical example.
 While the theory of CI/CD promises streamlined operations and faster deployments, the reality involves navigating through a myriad of challenges that can stymie even the most determined teams.

 ### What is CI/CD?